Locked up in debt?

 But credit scores, the predictive formula, rather than the history that’s a credit report, may improve instantly: your debt to income ratio gets better.

 Bankruptcy might be the first step to improved financial health.
+You can start with more financial alternatives and the chance to do things differently.

 Bankruptcy may even be a step in better physical health.
 Stress is a killer.